getherbert/docs/index.md

     }
   }
 ```
-We need to tell composer that we've made this change so in your plugin root run `composer dump-autoload`.
+We need to tell composer that we've made this change.
+In your plugin root run `composer dump-autoload`.
 Now at the top of each of the following files:

 ```
 app/